Evil from Within: Machine Learning Backdoors through Hardware Trojans: Discussion

-Although both strategies can help eliminate possible tampering along the supply chain, a \trojan can still be inserted during the final manufacturing, for example, by replacing the trusted netlist with a trojanized clone.
-Consequently, the use of \acp{FPGA} and \acp{ASIC} for security-critical machine-learning applications requires at least one trusted production facility.

-\textbf{Machine Learning Countermeasures.} Current approaches for detecting machine-learning backdoors~\cite{DBLP:conf/sp/WangYSLVZZ19,DBLP:conf/sp/XuWLBGL21} fail because our attack operates within the hardware accelerator and the outside model remains valid.
-Attempts to spot the backdoor during execution~\cite{DBLP:conf/aaai/ChenCBLELMS19,DBLP:conf/nips/Tran0M18,DBLP:conf/acsac/GaoXW0RN19}, \eg, by monitoring neuron activations, may be a solution, but incur significant overhead and counteract the purpose of hardware acceleration.
-Moreover, the slight accuracy decrease induced by our backdoor is similar to that of quantization, so the attack cannot be detected from the model's accuracy either.
-Hence, to detect the malicious behavior, one needs to compare the outputs of the hardware-accelerated model to the original quantized version running in software.
-While this strategy allows identifying prediction discrepancies, the backdoor and its trigger still remain unknown.
+\textbf{Machine Learning Countermeasures.} Current approaches for detecting machine-learning backdoors~\cite{DBLP:conf/sp/WangYSLVZZ19,DBLP:conf/sp/XuWLBGL21} fail because our attack operates within the hardware accelerator and the outside model remains unchanged.
+Detecting the backdoor during execution~\cite{DBLP:conf/aaai/ChenCBLELMS19,DBLP:conf/nips/Tran0M18,DBLP:conf/acsac/GaoXW0RN19}, \eg, by monitoring neuron activations, may help, but incurs significant overhead and counteracts the purpose of hardware acceleration.
+The decrease in accuracy induced by our backdoor is similar to that of quantization, so the attack cannot be detected from the model's accuracy either.
+To detect the malicious behavior, one needs to compare many outputs of the hardware-accelerated model to the original quantized version running in software.
+While this strategy allows for identifying prediction discrepancies, the backdoor and its trigger remain unknown.
 Currently, we lack appropriate methods to identify backdoors with this hybrid form of hardware-software testing.
 Finally, to prevent our trojan from activating, one could permute the parameters streamed to the hardware accelerator.
 This renders our attack incapable of identifying the correct insertion point for the manipulated parameters during opeation.
 However, this approach is not capable of detecting the trojan in the accelerator.